berachain/docs/apps/bex/content/developers/contracts/swaps/batch_swap.md

 | amount | uint256 | The amount to swap, interpretation depends on `kind` |
 | userData | bytes | Additional data required by the pool for the swap |

-**Important:** When `amount` is set to 0 in a multi-hop swap, BEX will use the full output of the previous step as input.
+**Important:** When `amount` is set to 0 in a multi-hop swap, BeraSwap will use the full output of the previous step as input.

-> **Note:** The `SwapKind` parameter in the `batchSwap` function determines how swap amounts are interpreted:
->
-> - **GIVEN_IN**: Specify the exact amount of tokens to swap in.
-The function calculates and returns the amount of tokens you'll receive.
->   Example: "Swap exactly 100 USDC for as much ETH as possible."
->
-> - **GIVEN_OUT**: Specify the exact amount of tokens to receive.
-The function calculates and returns the amount of tokens you need to swap in.
->   Example: "Receive exactly 1 ETH, how much USDC do I need to swap?"
->
-> The choice between GIVEN_IN and GIVEN_OUT affects how the `amount` field in the `BatchSwapStep` struct is interpreted and how swap calculations are performed.

 ### FundManagement